Vertex Cover Reconfiguration and Beyond: Algorithms

-Clearly $|S| = |T| = 3k^2 + k$ and both $S$ and $T$ are vertex covers of $G'$.
+Clearly, $|S| = |T| = 3k^2 + k$ and both $S$ and $T$ are vertex covers of $G'$.
 We claim that $G$ has a vertex cover of size $k - 1$ if and only if there is a reconfiguration sequence of length $6k^2 + 4k - 2$ or less from $S$ to $T$.

 We know from Lemma~\ref{lemma-fk} that the reconfiguration of $W_k$ requires at least $f(k)$ available capacity.
-But $3k^2 + k + f(k) > 3k^2 + k + f(k) - 1$, which violates the maximum allowed capacity.
-Therefore, if there is a reconfiguration sequence from $S$ to $T$, then one of the vertex covers in the sequence must contain at most $3k^2 + k - 1$ vertices.
-By Observation~\ref{min-vc}, we know that $3k^2$ of those $3k^2 + k - 1$ vertices are needed to cover the edges in $E(W_k)$.
-Thus, the remaining $k - 1$ vertices must be in $V(G)$ and should cover all the edges in $E(G)$.
-By our construction of $G'$, these $k - 1$ vertices correspond to a vertex cover of $G$.
+However, $3k^2 + k + f(k) > 3k^2 + k + f(k) - 1$, which violates the maximum allowed capacity.
+Therefore, if~there is a reconfiguration sequence from $S$ to $T$, then one of the vertex covers in the sequence must contain at most $3k^2 + k - 1$ vertices.
+By Proposition~\ref{min-vc}, we know that $3k^2$ of those $3k^2 + k - 1$ vertices are needed to cover the edges in $E(W_k)$.
+Thus, the remaining $k - 1$ vertices must be in $V(G)$ and should cover all edges in $E(G)$.
+By construction of $G'$, these $k - 1$ vertices correspond to a vertex cover of $G$.